tavisit/PC_Benchmark/README.md

 ## Goal
 The goal of this project is to design, implement and test a benchmark application that runs on a machine and can determine the following statistics:
 - For the CPU: Type, Frequency and speed of simple operations
-- For the RAM: Dimension, Health and Transfer Speed
+- For the RAM: Dimension, Health
+- For the Storage the speed of the location assigned
+-
-- For the Storage the speed of the location assigned These tests should be comparable with the system status and online information provided with the hardware, but could also be ranked on a service against other machines, in order to determine the efficiency of the current system.
+These tests should be comparable with the system status and online information provided with the hardware, but could also be ranked on a service against other machines, in order to determine the efficiency of the current system.

 ## Specifications
 For the local application, the program should apply specific algorithms, in order to determine in the most efficient way the status of the system, as well as work out any major flaw in the RAM configuration.
 It will run on the machine directly, to be able to access the hardware components more easily.
 After the tests are done, the results will be displayed in a user-friendly way to the screen and a rank fetched from the service will be displayed.
 If the user wants to share any information with the service, they will can do it.
 ___